DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 You only need to set up the system once.
 Once setup is complete simply follow the instrictions in *Daily Use*.

+We have setup some Amazon Machine Images (AMI), and will be hosting them through our AWS accounts.
+In order to interface with the machines you will have to use AWS Command Line Interface (CLI).
+To get AWS CLI working we need, a Bash terminal, Python, and pip (a package manager for Python).
+If you are on a Mac or Linux you already have these, and you can skip to the section _Everybody_.
+If you are on Windows, you need to get these first.

 ### Windows People
-If you are using Windows you must download and install Git Bash from [here](https://git-scm.com/downloads).
+If you don't have Python and pip the easiest way is to install [Anaconda](https://www.continuum.io/downloads).
+This will install both of them.
+Anaconda will also install a bunch of things you don't stricktly need, but if you want to keep using the material from this course Anaconda is a great place to start.
+We suggest version 2.7, as most deeplearning tools and examples are built for this version.
+The installer will ask you whether you want to add Python as a default, and whether it should be added to your environment path.
+You should tick both of these options.

+We also need a Bash terminal.
+For this we will use Git Bash.
+Download it from [here](https://git-scm.com/downloads).
 [AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html#setting-up-https-windows-install-git) supports Git versions 1.7.9 and later.
 We won't use the Git capabilities, we simply need to use it as a Bash terminal.

-Most of installation settings aren't that important.
-The suggested settings are:
-* Check `Use a TrueType font in all consoles`.
- * This makes things prettier, doesn't make any significant difference however.
-* Check `Use Git from Windows Command Prompt`.
- * This if you also want to use Git from Winows Command Prompt.
-We don't need it for this course.
-* 'Checkout Windows-style, commit Unix-style line endings'
- * Windows uses a different line ending character than Unix systems.
-* Check `Use Windows' default console window`.
- * This configures the terminal emulator for Git Bash.
+Most of the installation settings aren't that important, so just choose the defaults.
+However on the first dialog box, called `Select Components`, tick all the boxes, if they aren't already.

 Use Git Bash as your terminal for the remainder of this guide.

-**##### DO WE NEED PYTHON ON WINDOWS, or can we just get AWS CLI MSI? http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-msi-on-windows**

 ### Everybody

-We have setup some Amazon Machine Images (AMI), and will be hosting them through our AWS accounts.
-In order to interface with the machines you will have to use AWS Command Line Interface (CLI).

-Install [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) by typing the following in your terminal:
+Install AWS CLI by typing the following in your terminal:

     pip install awscli